giantswarm/docs/src/content/app-platform/defaulting-validation/index.md

 - The catalog has a matching Catalog CR.
 - There is no App CR with a conflicting annotation or label value for the [target namespace]({{< relref "/app-platform/namespace-configuration" >}}).

-If app-operator finds a matching [CatalogEntry]({{< relref "/ui-api/management-api/crd/appcatalogentries.application.giantswarm.io.md" >}}) CR, it will use this to run more validation checks.
+If app-operator finds a matching [AppCatalogEntry]({{< relref "/ui-api/management-api/crd/appcatalogentries.application.giantswarm.io.md" >}}) CR, it will use this to run more validation checks.

 - Cloud provider compatibility (e.g. you can’t install the azure-ad-pod-identity app in AWS).
 - Namespace restriction (cluster singleton, namespace singleton, fixed namespace).